daizeuz-dred/Axion-AOSP-v2.4-SOLACE-QPR1-for-spaced-Initial-Build/README.md

  🪲 Known Bugs
 - Whatsapp & Snapchat not working: Still haven't found any fix for this.
+- Also the server will be expired, don't have much time to find any fixes.
 -  If there's more then you tell me and send me proper logs.**

  ✅ Changelogs
 - Kernel is integrated with KernelSU Next v1
-- Kernel: Switched to Nebula Prime+ by @HELLINFIX.
+- Kernel: Switched to 4.19.325-cip128-st12-Nebula-prime+ by @HELLINFIX.
 - Lag fix: Adjusted blur resolution divisor for improved frame stability in heavy UI elements.
 - Ram Management: Improve the ram management.
 - Stability: Integrated core kernel header fixes for improved system response.